-Norbert Kiss is not only one of Hungary's greatest ever racing drivers, but the 36-year-old has carved out a reputation as the fastest driver of his generation in the FIA ETRC.
+Norbert Kiss is not only one of Hungary's greatest ever racing drivers, the 36-year-old has also carved out a reputation as the fastest driver of his generation in the FIA ETRC.

 A double champion in 2014 and 2015, Kiss actually started his career sim-racing in his homeland.
 By 2006 he was doing it for real on the track and won the Renault Clio Cup in Hungary at his very first attempt!

 Further success followed in 2007 when he took the Seat Leon Cup after a dominant display.
 He showed he was the supreme force again in 2008 when he took the double with another convincing display.

 By now Kiss' reputation had skyrocketed and he took another domestic title in the popular Suzuki Swift category.
 Kiss also branched out in to single-seaters and turned many heads in the Formula Renault 2-litre category as well.

 His attentions turned to the FIA ETRC in 2011 where he started to learn quickly.
 By the end of that season he had already scored his first win at Jarama and the quest continued in to 2012 with the Hungarian OXXO Racing Team.

 Further wins came in 2012 with double wins again at Jarama and also at Le Mans Bugatti.
 In 2013 he finished fourth in the standings and by 2014 he was a major threat to the established stars and duly won the title with nine victories.